marianmeres/simple-mockups/README.md

 * each mockup screen is one single file (allows easy organization and quick visual overview...)
 * navigation between screens is as easy as `href="#screen-id"`
 * trivial PHP server side rendering (single file, ~20 lines of code)
-* table of contents and breadcrumbs automatically generated
+* table of contents, children nav and breadcrumbs automatically generated
-* js helper fn for child screens navigation
 * everything fully and easily hackable (js, html, css, php)
 * intended mainly as a navigation/structure (a.k.a. information architecture)
 prototyping tool, not as a visual one (although each screen is just